arnav-aggarwal/react-setup-tutorial/README.md

 npm install -D babel-core babel-loader babel-preset-env
 ```

-- Babel-core is a library that takes in code as a string and transpiles it down.
+- [Babel-core](https://www.npmjs.com/package/babel-core) is a library that takes in code as a string and transpiles it down.

-- Babel-loader is what allows us to tie babel-core into webpack and lets webpack’s configuration know to use the babel-core library.
+- [Babel-loader](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Fbabel%2Fbabel-loader) is what allows us to tie babel-core into webpack and lets webpack’s configuration know to use the babel-core library.

-- Babel-preset-env is essentially a configuration for babel which lets us pass in options.
+- [Babel-preset-env](https://babeljs.io/docs/plugins/preset-env/#how-it-works) is essentially a configuration for babel which lets us pass in options.
 Without the options, it uses defaults, which means it will understand code up to ES2017 standards and transpile it down to ES5.

 There are a number of ways to configure webpack with babel and we’ll just pick an easy one.
-You’ll need to add some code into webpack.config.js.
+You’ll need to add some code into `webpack.config.js`.

 ```
 const path = require('path');